 Turkey vultures are a common sight along roads and highways, where they soar high on thermal currents and use their excellent sense of smell to find dead animals to scavenge.

-In fact, their bare head lets them stay germ-free when they are eating a carcass; otherwise their feathers would get dirty.
+Their bare head lets the birds stay germ-free when they are eating a carcass; otherwise their feathers would get dirty.

 While they often feed near humans, turkey vultures prefer to roost and nest far from people in high secluded spots.
 If a turkey vulture is threatened, it will regurgitate semi-digested meat to lighten its body for a quick takeoff and escape.

-Their diet consists primarily of mammals, although they will eat almost any dead animal they find, preferring a fresher kill to a badly decomposed carcass.
+The species' diet consists primarily of mammals, although it will eat almost any dead animal they find, preferring a fresher kill to a badly decomposed carcass.

 Turkey vultures communicate using low, guttural hissing sounds or nasal whining.